 Discussion

 Assuming a moderate transmission intensity in Puerto Rico, we found that this intervention could be beneficial from the public health and individual perspective, conditioned to moderate values of sensitivity and high values of specificity.
 Compared to our previous simulation analysis for the Philippines and Brazil [3], the main differences of this analysis are the costs of treatment of dengue fever and severe dengue cases, which are based on studies from 2010.
-More recent estimates of this type of costs would refine the estimates of cost-effectiveness of p re-vaccination screening with CYD-TDV in Puerto Rico.
+More updated estimates of this type of costs would refine the estimates of cost-effectiveness of p re-vaccination screening with CYD-TDV in Puerto Rico.

 1. Sridhar S, Luedtke A, Langevin E, Zhu M, Bonaparte M, Machabert T, et al. Effect of Dengue Serostatus on Dengue Vaccine Safety and Efficacy.
 New England Journal of Medicine.
 2018;379: 327–340. doi:10.1056/NEJMoa1800820